iffy-pi/CodingPortfolio/C-CSVParser/README.md

 | `strip_spaces`        | Boolean flag.
 If true (1), parsed CSV values will be stripped of leading and trailing spaces. |
 | `discard_empty_cells` | Boolean flag.
 If true (1), any value that is an empty string (`""`) will not be added to the parsed structure. |

+*Note: If the delimiter is a space character* (`' '`), *strip_spaces and discard_empty_cells will be overridden to 0 (false) and 1 (true) respectively.*

+The return value is a pointer to the structure used to store the parsed CSV values, a `struct csv_table`.

+`struct csv_table` is the highest level of the parsed CSV structure.
+It is made up of a doubly linked list of `struct csv_row`, which are in turn made up of a doubly linked list of `struct csv_cell`.
+The `struct csv_cell` contains the appropriate parsed string value in its `str` field.

 ![Structure of CSV Diagram](/C-CSVParser/doc/csv_structure_diagram.png?raw=true "CSV Structure Diagram")

+The structure is designed to mirror the table layout in the unparsed CSV.
+The length field is the number of CSV rows or CSV Cells in the list of a CSV table or CSV row respectively.

+Functions are provided to get a row/cell at a specific row and column index (see Get CSV Structures and Coordinates).

+The parsed CSV structure is allocated on the heap and therefore must be freed manually.
+The header files include free functions for each of the CSV structures to make sure all allocated memory is freed (see Free CSV Structures).